-VA loans have several useful (and potentially lucrative) benefits unavailable to nonmilitary borrowers:
+VA loans have several useful (and potentially lucrative) benefits not available to nonmilitary borrowers:

-- Assumable Loans.
-VA loans are assumable, meaning they can transfer from the seller to the buyer with minimal (or no) change to rates and terms.
-That’s extremely useful in a rising-interest-rate-environment.
+- Assumable Loans: VA loans are assumable, meaning they can be transferred from the seller to the buyer with minimal (or no) change to rates and terms.
+This is extremely useful in a rising interest rate environment.
 However, the buyer still has to cover the difference between the remaining loan balance and the appraised value of the home, either by putting cash down or taking out a second mortgage.

 VA Loan Cons

-Despite the advantages, VA loans carry some significant limitations and restrictions.
+VA loans do carry some significant limitations and restrictions.
 These are the most important for borrowers to know upfront.

-- Limits to Loan Principal.
-While there’s no upper limit to the actual property value, the VA only guarantees loan principals up to $647,200 (though this figure increases with inflation most years).
+- Limits to Loan Principal: While there is no upper limit to the actual property value, the VA guarantees loan principals only up to $647,200 (though this figure increases with inflation most years).
 The upper limit is higher in certain regions with high housing costs, mostly in Alaska, Hawaii, and major coastal metropolitan areas.
 If you want to buy a home that costs more than the limit in your area, you need to come up with the difference in cash.

-- Cash-Out Refinance Appraisal Requirement.
-You need to get your home appraised when you apply for a VA cash-out refinance loan.
-That injects some uncertainty into the underwriting process, especially in bad housing markets.
+- Cash-Out Refinance Appraisal Requirement: You need to get your home appraised when you apply for a VA cash-out refinance loan.
+This injects some uncertainty into the underwriting process, especially in soft housing markets.

-- Streamlined Refinance Interest Rate Restrictions.
-Unless you’re refinancing an adjustable-rate mortgage into a fixed-rate loan, your interest rate reduction refinance loan’s interest rate must be lower than your original loan’s rate.
-In practice, it’s difficult or impossible to qualify for this type of refinance when interest rates are high.
+- IRRRL Interest Rate Restrictions: Unless you’re refinancing an adjustable-rate mortgage (ARM) into a fixed-rate loan, your IRRRL’s interest rate must be lower than your original loan’s rate.
+In practice, it’s difficult or impossible to qualify for an IRRRL when interest rates are high.

-Serving in the armed forces is a heavy task.
+Serving in the Armed Forces is a heavy task.
 So is choosing to spend your life with a career service member.
-The least the federal government can do to reward the sacrifices service members and their loved ones make is to make it easier for them to buy homes of their own.
-It’s no wonder private lenders have issued nearly 20 million VA-backed loans since the program’s inception.
+The least the federal government can do to honor and reward the sacrifices made by service members and their loved ones is to make it easier for them to buy homes of their own.
+It’s no wonder that private lenders have issued nearly 20 million VA-backed loans since the program’s inception.

 In an ever more tumultuous and uncertain world, those charged with keeping the peace deserve secure spaces of their own.